 The subject is the first part of a sentence, that is, who does something or is affected by an action.
 Here are a few examples of sentences with the subject in bold:

-- Alexis es famoso.
+1. Alexis es famoso.
+(Alex is famous)

-- Carmen y Julio compraron una casa. (two proper nouns make up the subject in this sentence)
+2. Carmen y Julio compraron una casa. (two proper nouns make up the subject in this sentence)

-- La casa vale 100 mil dólares. (here “La casa”, not just “Casa”, is the subject)
+3. La casa vale 100 mil dólares. (here “La casa”, not just “Casa”, is the subject)

-- Estudia francés y español. (here the subject is implicit, so based on the form of the verb, it could be a guy or a girl)
+4. Estudia francés y español. (here the subject is implicit, so based on the form of the verb, it could be a guy or a girl)

 A list of Spanish subject pronouns – Los pronombres personales

-Spanish subject pronouns or personal pronouns are words used to replace a noun (un sustantivo) which can function as the subject of a sentence.
+Spanish subject pronouns or personal pronouns are words used to replace a noun (un sustantivo) working as the subject of a sentence.
 Generally speaking, they give us information about the subject, including its gender (masculine/feminine) and number (singular/plural).
 The pronoun “Él”, for instance, will replace a man’s name, just as in the sentence “Antonio es alto. Él es inteligente“.
 The picture below shows a list of subject pronouns and the categories (“personas”) they are often grouped in.

 A Chart for Spanish subject pronouns

-The most important thing here is that you know the meaning of these pronouns and how to make simple sentences with Spanish subject pronouns.
+“Los pronombres personales” are classified into three grammatical persons (PERSONAS) depending on their singular or plural form.
+It is not necessary to fully understand how to use these “personas” as long as you get the meaning of these pronouns and how to make simple sentences with Spanish subject pronouns.
 Know that when writing these words, you must add tilde to some of them like “Él” and “Tú”, otherwise you would be making a spelling mistake.
 Here is a chart for Spanish subject pronouns and their corresponding meaning in English.

 Language tip:

-Using Spanish subject pronouns in Sentences and questions
+Using Spanish subject pronouns in sentences and questions

-In some cases, Spanish personal pronouns could be omitted, but we must keep the right conjugation of the verb.
-This means that both sentences “Yo vivo en Miami” and “Vivo en Miami” are grammatically correct in the language.
-Moreover, we will definitely place the pronoun at the beginning of the sentence when we need to emphasize who performs the action, and it will be omitted in casual conversations or to make a conversation sound more natural.
+Know that we will always place the pronoun at the beginning of the sentence, especially when we need to emphasize who performs the action, and it will be omitted in casual situations or to make a conversation sound more natural.

 Examples of sentences using subject pronouns in Spanish